mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 But it’s connected with human consciousness, looking at human doings as an experience, as a result.
 That’s why if you say something about process itself, always there is “yes, it’s good.”
 Okay, but it’s not good.
 Pay careful attention to it, okay?
 And then, it’s not complete, it’s not enough.
 But is it completely not enough?
 Well, it’s okay, it’s alright.
 So, always there is “it’s okay” – but it’s not okay.
 Always [like this].

 That’s why Engo Zen Master always says it in that way.
 That’s why it makes us confused.
 We don’t know what he is talking about.
 Well, I will read it anyway; you [won’t] understand.
-(Or you will?)
+(Or you will understand why you don’t understand?)

 #### 10:15